Garrett seniors receive diplomas in virtual ceremony

-GARRETT — Garrett High School’s graduating class will have special memories of 2020, including Thursday’s parade and Friday’s virtual commencement ceremony.
+GARRETT — It wasn’t your typical graduation celebration, and that’s just fine with the Garrett Class of 2020 as seniors and school officials reflected upon the year during Friday’s virtual ceremony.

+The celebration kicked off with a senior parade through the streets of Garrett Thursday.

-Seniors and up to 15 guests apiece were invited to the school in late May to participate in a personal graduation ceremony with Garrett High School Principal Matt Smith, Garrett-Keyser-Butler Superintendent Tonya Weaver, guidance counselor Ryan Hathaway and other school officials.
+In late May, seniors and up to 15 guests were invited to the school to observe a personal graduation ceremony with Garrett High School Principal Matt Smith, Garrett-Keyser-Butler Superintendent Tonya Weaver, guidance counselor Ryan Hathaway and other school officials.

 “We couldn’t possibly replace all the things they did not get to do at the end of their senior year, but we could make the graduation ceremony more intimate and personal,” Smith said.
 “That is why we chose to video each graduate separately during private appointments.